soi-20/brains/_pages/about.md

 ----

-# 👻 Snap can reach me:
+# 👻 Snap me if you can:

 .- -.. -.. .- .-.. .-.. . -. .-.. . . .. -.